 8. Spinach

-Spinach also contains vitamins C and E. Vitamin E protects the body against inflammation, while vitamin C helps the body make collagen (a major component of cartilage that enables joint flexibility).
+Spinach also contains vitamins C and E. Vitamin E protects the body against inflammation, while vitamin C helps the body produce collagen (a major component of cartilage that enables joint flexibility).

 9. Olive oil